SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

 }
 </style>

 <span class="usc">Welcome to my portfolio website's homepage</span> 😄 I am Sudarshana, a recent MS graduate from the University of Southern California.
-I am passionate about Artificial Intelligence, Machine Learning, Data Science, Natural Language Processing, and Deep Learning.
+I am fascinated by the ability of machines to learn from data and uncover patterns that assist us in making data-driven decisions.
+I am eager to start my career and learn from experienced teams.
 <style>
   @keyframes usc-colors {
     0% {